Wo1vin/Pet-Pair/README.md

 The pet information is shown one at a time to give them the attention necessary for someone to want to find out more about the pet.

 ### Future Implementations: ###
-- Styling to make it look like a dating site

-- Swipe/Drag Left to see the next pet

-- Swipe/Drag Right to save pet using Local Storage
+- "click" heart to save pet to local storage
+- implement search by zipcode/city